This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 Academic Program Pathways

-- students granted such credit are not disadvantaged in achieving the expected learning outcomes for the program;
+- students granted credit are not disadvantaged in achieving the expected learning outcomes for the program;

 - the integrity of the program and the award are maintained;

-- granting maximum credit for prior learning.
-The maximum credit is listed in the relevant Awards and Programs Schedules;
+- granting maximum credit for prior learning is in accordance with the maximum credit listed in the relevant Awards and Programs Schedules;

 - ensuring a consistent and equitable approach to the granting of credit; and